DerenB/AC-fish-bugs/README.md

-# AC-fish-bugs
+## AC-fish-bugs
-Version 2 of the "AC-Checklist" repo.
+### A simpler version of the repo "AC-Checklist"

+This version only lists the available animals and where to catch them.

+---

 A website to help with catching the various Fish, Bugs, and Sea Creatures in Animal Crossing: New Horizons.